What 100,000 Procurement Workflows Taught Us About Construction Documents

 Electrical is more standardized than mechanical

 Electrical schedules follow more predictable formats than mechanical schedules.
 Panelboard schedules, for example, are almost always structured the same way: circuit number, load description, breaker size, voltage.
 Switchgear one-line diagrams follow IEEE conventions that are remarkably consistent across firms.
-This means electrical extraction accuracy runs 3-5 percentage points higher than mechanical, even though the underlying documents are similarly complex.
+In our data, electrical extraction tends to run tighter than mechanical, even when the underlying documents are similarly complex.

 Plumbing is the most chaotic